d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

   - [ ] It's verified that this version actually is the one deployed (check gitinfo for branch name and commit id!)
   - [ ] It's verified that the CD run is green
   - [ ] It's verified that everything seems to be working fine by manually using the website
-  - [ ] All implemented Social Logins have been tested manually in the UI
-  - [ ] The "mailto:*" buttons ("I am interested" and "Get in touch") on the landing page work.
-  - [ ] Go to the swagger-UI, authorize, run a "GET" request to the companies endpoint and assure that your authorization has worked by assuring that you get a 200 response
-- [ ] If any work on the UI is to be merged, those changes were also documented in the Figma
 - [ ] The local Dev stack still works: execute `startDevelopmentStack.sh` and `npm run testcomponent` in dataland-frontend (a bunch of cypress frontend e2e tests fails locally without manually clicking away the cookie banner => meaningless to run testpipeline)
 - [ ] After(!) the cypress tests have passed locally, execute the backend-e2e-tests `./gradlew dataland-e2etests:test`
-- [ ] Locally: Go to the swagger-UI, authorize, run a "GET" request to the companies endpoint and assure that your authorization has worked by assuring that you get a 200 response
 - [ ] It is assured that deploying this feature branch over the current main does not break anything
   - [ ] A fresh clone of dataland.com is generated (see Wiki page on "OTC" for details)
   - [ ] Deploy the feature branch to clone with `Reset non-user related Docker Volumes & Re-populate` turned off